Overdrive is one of those vehicle-related terms that sound very cool. In reality, it is a pretty cool feature, but it is in no way exciting.

 Contrary to popular belief, both automatic and manual cars have overdrive functionality.
-The overdrive gear performs the same in both manual and automatic cars because, in essence, it is just a gear that has a low ratio.
+The overdrive gear performs the same in both manual and automatic cars because, in essence, it is just a gear that has a low ratio in modern cars.

-The real difference is exactly what you would expect and that is, in a manual car you have to select when to apply the overdrive gear while in an automatic car the overdrive gear is activated by the ECU.
-Some automatic vehicles also come with a separate overdrive button which you can press the get better fuel efficiency, however, the final decision rests with the ECU.
-It can decide when exactly to put the vehicle in overdrive.
+The real difference is exactly what you would expect, and that is, in a manual car, you have to select when to apply the overdrive gear, while in an automatic car, the overdrive gear is activated by the ECU.
+Some automatic vehicles also come with a separate overdrive button to press the get better fuel efficiency.

 When it comes to manual cars, the highest gear on the transmission is usually touted as the overdrive gear since it has the lowest gear ratio.
-Most cars nowadays have 5 gears on them but you can even find some cars that have six or seven gears.
+Most cars nowadays have 5 gears on them, but you can even find some cars with six or seven gears.
 Like for example, the overdrive gear in a six-gear transmission would be the sixth gear.
 This is the reason why having more gears equals a better fuel economy.

-The higher the number of gears in transmission the lower the gear ratio will be.
-That is why trucks have nine, ten and even fourteen gears.
-They are able to easily conserve fuel as they travel long distances in very high gears
+The higher the number of gears in the transmission, the lower the gear ratio will be.
+That is why trucks have nine, ten, and even fourteen gears.
+They can easily conserve fuel as they travel long distances in very high gears.

 Which vehicles have overdrive?

 Almost all car models have some kind of overdrive gear, and it applies to both manual and automatic transmissions.